+The western portions have mountain ranges.
 There are the Sierra Nevada mountains and the Coast Ranges.

 Between the two mountain ranges lies California’s Central Valley.
-To the east of the Sierra Nevada, we find the Basin and Range, a land that consists of mountains and deserts.
+To the East of the Sierra Nevada, we find the Basin and Range, a land that consists of mountains and deserts.
 This is where we find the hottest place in our country, Death Valley.

-Then comes the Colorado Plateau where we see many mountains and canyons.
-Also in the West lies the Grand Canyon and the Rocky Mountains are located east of the Grand Canyon.
+Then comes the Colorado Plateau, where we see many mountains and canyons.
+Also in the West lies the Grand Canyon, and the Rocky Mountains are located east of the Grand Canyon.

-When we go east of the Rocky Mountains, the terrain is flatter than the land in the West.
+When we go East of the Rocky Mountains, the terrain is flatter than the land in the West.
 Lakes, plains, and rivers make up the key features of the land we call the central United States.

-In the south, we find the Gulf Coastal Plain which is low and flat.
+In the south, we find the Gulf Coastal Plain, which is low and flat.
 The mighty Mississippi River (over 2,000 miles in length) flows here south into the Mexican Gulf.